sammyutere/Lab9-Ansible-Resources/README.md

 ![ansible-playbook](https://github.com/sammyutere/Lab9-Ansible-Resources/assets/115847964/a9fa01d0-550a-4379-b136-6b5641bcf349)

 Press esc key to get to command mode, type :wq!
 And press enter key to save and exit.

+Step 11:
+Use the command ansible-playbook apache.yml –syntax-check to check your syntax.

+Step 12:
+Use the command ansible-playbook apache.yml to execute the playbook.
+Note:
+It is advisable to be in the directory where the yaml file is located, usually in the default directory.
+If it is not in the default directory use ansible-playbook -i full-path-to-playbook-file.

+Step 13:
+Copy the public ip addresses of the managed nodes and paste them on to a browser to
+verify that apache(httpd) was successfully configured by the ansible control node.